 The strategic report should contain information that is material to shareholders and which helps them assess whether the directors have performed their duty to promote the success of the company.
 When the directors of a company consider a sustainability matter to be a principal risk or uncertainty facing the company, this should be disclosed in the strategic report.

 Quoted companies and public interest entities (PIEs) with over 500 employees are also subject to specific reporting requirements on environmental matters within the strategic report, for example, details of policies pursued on environmental matters and the effectiveness of these policies.
 This information is required to the extent that it provides information that is necessary for an understanding of the development, performance, position (and impact - PIEs only) of the company's business.
+For more information about the strategic report, visit:

-Strategic report - S172 reporting
+Strategic report - s172 reporting

 Large companies are required to include a statement in the strategic report which describes how the directors have performed their duty under section 172 of the Companies Act 2006.
 This duty requires directors to promote the success of the company for the benefit of its members as a whole, and in doing so have regard to the impact of the company’s operations on the community and the environment, among other matters.